LiskArchive/lisk-explorer/docs/run_from_source.md

 ## Post-deployment Actions

-#### Market Watcher
+#### Market Watcher (candlestick data)
 Candlestick data needs to be initialized prior to starting Lisk Explorer.
-During runtime candlestick data is updated automatically.

 This step writes data to the local Redis instance.
 Make sure that your application is already deployed and has access to the production Redis database.

 To build candlestick data for each exchange run:

 `grunt candles:build`

-## Configuration

-The default `config.js` file contains all of the configuration settings for Lisk Explorer.
-These options can be modified according to comments included in configuration file.

 ## Managing Lisk Explorer